32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 22. Quinoa mix box

-Quinoa has rapidly been catching on across the world as a healthy alternative to white rice.
-You can whip up some quinoa salad in no time with some sausages, sliced veggies, and a light dressing.
-This is best served with tart fruits in the form of sliced kiwis or tangerines, and you can also add some dried fruit strips and chocolate-covered raisins to go with it.
+Quinoa has been gaining popularity worldwide as a healthy alternative to white rice.
+A cup (185g) of cooked quinoa can give 4.4g of protein, 21.3g of carbohydrates, 2.8g of fiber, and several other nutrients (21).
+You can use it to prepare a delectable quinoa salad in no time with some sausages, sliced veggies, and a light dressing to make a healthier lunch for your child.
+It is best served with tart fruits in the form of sliced kiwis or tangerines, and you can also add some dried fruit strips and chocolate-covered raisins to go with it.

 23. Authentic Japanese style bento box